chris54721/OpenMCAuthenticator/README.md

 `authenticate` and `refresh` return a response object extending `LoginResponse` (`AuthenticationResponse` or `RefreshResponse`).
 This means, regardless of the method used, you will be able to use the following methods:
 - `getAccessToken` - returns the access token to be used when launching the game
-- `getClientToken` - returns the client token used in the request (defaults to a random UUID)
+- `getClientToken` - returns the client token used in the request
 - `getSelectedProfile` - returns a Profile object representing the current profile

 For a more detailed documentation, just check the javadoc included with the library.